aliazani/books/linux-tricks/lpic1.md

 # cut

 * example of usage:
-just cut a part of file for example uernames in passwd files
+just cut a part of file for example usernames in passwd files
 * cut -f1 -d: passwd
   * -f ==> field or list
   * -d ==> delimiter